Robert Deutschman/Getty Images

 People need public places to gather — indoors and out.
 Green spaces, safe streets, sidewalks, outdoor seating and accessible buildings (think elevators, stairs with railings, etc.) can be used and enjoyed by people of all ages.

 Ulrik Tofte/Getty Images

-AARP surveys consistently find that older adults want to stay in their homes and communities for as long as possible.
-Doing so is possible if a house is designed or modified for aging in place and if a community includes housing options for varying life stages (and varying bank accounts).
+Most people want to remain in their own home and community as they age.
+Doing so is possible if housing is designed or modified for aging in place and a community has affordable housing options for varying life stages.

 Regardless of a person's age, loneliness is often as debilitating a health condition as having a chronic illness or disease.
 Sadness and isolation can be combatted by the availability of accessible, affordable and fun social activities.

 5 of 10

 Andersen Ross/Getty Images